-If you’re looking for a cheap, chilled (see what we did there?) day out with the family, take them to Snow Town Yeti, where they can ski, snowboard and throw cold white stuff at you to their hearts’ content, all while enjoying up-close views of Mt Fuji.
+If you’re looking for a cheap and chill day out with the family, consider taking them to Snow Town Yeti, where they can ski and snowboard to their hearts’ content, while enjoying up-close views of Mt Fuji.

 What is Snow Town Yeti, exactly?

-At Snow Town Yeti, you can zoom downhill all day for a relatively modest outlay of ¥4,000 on weekends and ¥3,500 Monday to Friday, while kids and seniors can do the same for between ¥500 and ¥1,000 less.
-There are also special discounts available for the resort’s spring campaign in late March and early April 2019.
+At Snow Town Yeti, you can zoom downhill all day for a relatively modest outlay of ¥4,000 on weekends and ¥3,500 Monday to Friday, while kids and seniors can do the same for ¥500 less.

-Snow Town Yeti also offers all-night skiing, if heading downhill headlong in the dark is your thing.
-Tickets for that are sold from 3:30pm daily, and they’re a bit cheaper, coming in at ¥2,500.
-Note: This is usually only available on Saturdays and some holidays—so check before you go.
+Snow Town Yeti also offers all-night skiing, if heading downhill in the dark is your thing.
+Tickets for that are sold from 3:30 pm daily, and they’re a bit cheaper, coming in at ¥2,500.
+This is usually only available on Saturdays and some holidays—so check before you go.

 How to get to Snow Town Yeti

 The ski resort is a two-hour train ride from Tokyo.
 There is an excellent package deal which includes round-trip bus ticket + one-day lift ticket deal for ¥4,700/adult.
 For ¥6,900/adult, you’ll get transport, the lift ticket and gear rental—which is excellent value!